falkoschumann/activity-sampling-java/docs/README.md

   how much time I spent to every project.
 - As a user, I want to summarize my hours worked on tasks so that I can see how much time I spent to every task.
+- As a user, I want my hours per day to be totaled.
+- As a user, I want my hours per week to be totaled.
+- As a user, I want my hours per month to be totaled.
+- As a user, I want my hours per year to be totaled.
+- As a user, I want my hours to be totaled.

 ### Change employee capacity